Under Construction

 As in Task 4, you can verify your implementation works correctly by looking at the

-data at the memory location pointed to by plain_a4
+data at the memory location pointed to by plain_a4 in the memory viewer.
+Follow

 the same method as there to find the value of the label’s address.

-Remember that the syntax for ldr is ldr rd, [ra]
+Remember that the syntax for ldr is ldr rd, [ra] not ldr rd, ra!
+If you forget

 the square brackets around the second register, it’ll give you a very perplexing error

-message (something about a T32_OFFSET_IMM
+message (something about a T32_OFFSET_IMM)!

-Complete your program such that the main
+Complete your program such that the main function initializes the plain_a4 record

 with the information provided above.
 Verify that your code works

-by using the memory viewer, then copy the code into tasks/task-3.S
+by using the memory viewer, then copy the code into tasks/task-3.S.

 Commit and push your changes with the message “completed task 3”.